 Identifying With the Aggressor

 More often, however, introjection is a destructive process.
 The most striking and classical of examples is “identifying with the aggressor”.
 Under conditions of fear and abuse, people will sometimes take on the qualities and feelings of their abuser in order to control fear, emotional pain, and anxiety.
 In other words, instead of feeling like a helpless victim, they become the powerful inflictor.
-This is often seen in characters that are prone toward impulsivity, sadism, and explosivity.
+This is often seen in characters that are prone to impulsivity, sadism, and explosiveness.

 Complicated Grief-When Loved Ones Become Part of Us

 Introjection can also be seen in the grieving process and its relation to depression.
 When we are deeply attached to those we love, we introject them- in other words; they become a part of ourselves.
-If we lose this person, we feel we are diminished, and a part of ourselves have died.
+If we lose this person, we feel we are diminished, and a part of ourselves has died.
 A sense of emptiness can ensue, which can be part of the grieving process.
 If, however, we are overly focused on how to restore the lost object rather than how to have a life of meaning without them, then depressive guilt can ensue.
 We may become over-preoccupied with the irrational feeling that we did something to cause their death.

 Couples Counseling in Orange County From Jennifer De Francisco

 Although Freud characterized introjection as a positive and healthy defense mechanism, it can very quickly become negative if it leads to the loss of one’s sense of self.
 However, this is typically used as a defense mechanism when the person whose beliefs or actions you’re absorbing is emotionally unavailable or physically absent.
 This can lead to serious negative consequences.
 If this is becoming an issue in your relationship, couples counseling may be able to help.